Eczema: Types, Causes, Photos, Treatment, and More

 What is Eczema?

-A group of conditions that lead to irritation as well as inflammation of skin is referred to as eczema.
+A group of conditions that lead to irritation as well as inflammation of the skin is referred to as eczema.
+Eczema is like a skin infection that can appear in any part of your body.

-Around 10 to 20% of infants and 3% of children and adults in United States become victims of eczema.
+Moreover, it is common in children than in adults.
+Around 10 to 20% of infants and 3% of children and adults in the United States become victims of eczema.

-More scientifically, we also call it as atopic dermatitis.
+More scientifically, we also call it atopic dermatitis.

-In most of the children, symptoms disappear by 10 years of age.
+In most children, symptoms disappear by 10 years of age.

 However, some people can’t overcome the symptoms throughout their lives.